plausible/docs/docs/integration-guides.md

 * [Metrics iOS Widget](https://santiviquez.gumroad.com/l/xLrcq) by Santiago Víquez

-* [PlausibleSwift](https://github.com/nickoneill/PlausibleSwift) - An implementation of Plausible Analytics pageview and event tracking for Swift.
-Built and maintained by [Nick O'neill](https://github.com/nickoneill)

 Let us know about any other integrations that you've built and we will feature them in this list.
 Thanks for your support!